hantswilliams/HHA-504-2024/assignments_azure_gcp.md

 5. **Use Cloud Blob Storage**
    - Set up a **Google Cloud Storage** bucket to house static files for your application (e.g., images or other resources).
    - Update your Flask application to fetch and display these static files dynamically.
+   - If using the example app, perhaps think about loading in some CMS logos or a Stony Brook logo that would be stored in the cloud blob storage.

 6. **Dockerize Your Application**
    - Create a `Dockerfile` for your Flask application.